BubbleCow/bubblecow-documentation/Marketing/Blog/Pillars/Writing Techniques/Writing dialogue in Fiction/How to Write Dialogue in a Novel.md

-<p>How to write dialogue in a novel is a question every writer faces at some point in their writing journey.
-The truth is that even experienced writers can struggle with understanding the best wat to write speech.</p>
+<p>How to format dialogue in a novel is a question every writer faces at some point in their writing journey.
+The truth is that even experienced writers can struggle with understanding the best way to write speech.</p>

 <p>The rules for writing dialogue, and how to punctuate punctuation, can often seem confusing and contradictory, with dialogue tags and punctuation marks only adding to the confusion. </p>